Jiang-Can/BundleCalculator/README.md

 ### OutputHandler
 Since it may contain multiple kinds of submission format in order, so I design to iteratively assemble the every kind of submission format output string in a StringBuilder, and output eventually.
+### NewUser
+This object store all data which need to be used in DAO.
+To use this data, you should call the getUser() method in CalculatorRunner.
+Remind , it can return all data only after invoke the runCalculator() method

 ## User manual